-Be up front and have a discussion with your hairdresser to achieve a fitting haircut!
+Be upfront and discuss with your hairdresser to achieve a fitting haircut!
 The part you need to ask about is the upkeep, the products and tools needed, and when your next appointment should be.
 It shouldn’t matter if you desire long or short to medium-length hairstyles.
-Each of these questions are important!
+Each of these questions is important!

 Candace is a huge fan of the Davines product line – especially their texture spray.
-According to her, “it simply gives a not-so-perfect look that’s more fun and youthful!”
+She said, “It simply gives a not-so-perfect look that’s more fun and youthful!”